opensocdebug/osd-doc/spec_base/specification.md

  1 | Data[31:16]
  2 | Data[15:0]

-And for 64-bit access the request is:
+For 64-bit access the request is:

  Word | Description
  ---- | -----------